aosabook/500lines/interpreter/interpreter.markdown

 Before we get to running a frame, we need two more methods.

 The first, `parse_byte_and_args`, takes a bytecode, checks if it has arguments, and parses the arguments if so.
 This method also updates the frame's attribute `last_instruction`, a reference to the last instruction executed.
 A single instruction is one byte long if it doesn't have an argument, and three bytes if it does have an argument; the last two bytes are the argument.
 The meaning of the argument to each instruction depends on which instruction it is.
 For example, as mentioned above, for `POP_JUMP_IF_FALSE`, the argument to the instruction is the jump target.
-For `BUILD_LIST`, the argument is the number of elements in the list.
+For `BUILD_LIST`, it is the number of elements in the list.
 For `LOAD_CONST`, it's an index into the list of constants.

 Some instructions use simple numbers as their arguments.
 For others, the virtual machine has to do a little work to discover what the arguments mean.
 The `dis` module in the standard library exposes a cheatsheet explaining what arguments have what meaning, which makes our code more compact.
 For example, the list `dis.hasname` tells us that the arguments to `LOAD_NAME`, `IMPORT_NAME`, `LOAD_GLOBAL`, and nine other instructions have the same meaning: for these instructions, the argument represents an index into the list of names on the code object.